A local authority’s rating can change only when we carry out a comprehensive assessment.

 Quality assuring our judgements and reports

-Each draft assessment report goes through a robust quality assurance process.
+Each draft assessment report goes through a rigorous quality assurance process.
 This includes a review by a calibration panel.
-These panels review and validate the scores and ratings from the assessments to make sure they provide a reliable and consistent view of quality across local authorities.
+This panel reviews and validates the scores and ratings from the assessments to make sure they provide a reliable and consistent view of quality across local authorities.

-The panel will include representatives from external organisations as well as CQC colleagues.
+The panel will include representatives from external organisations as well as colleagues in CQC.

 Each calibration panel typically looks at 3 to 4 reports, which are moderated against all previous reports.
 We have a single detailed record of the individual scores for every local authority, which is available to the standing members of the panel to use as a reference tool.